hski-github/spotfire-kanban/README.md

 - Ability to define max number of cards per column as column capacity.
 In a more advanced Kanban board you could have limits for "Work in Progress", that means get a visual warning if a certain column contains more items that a defined maximum.
 - Support for swimlanes in Kanban board.
 An advance Kanban board could have swimlanes for different topics, teams or categories of items.
 - Support for stickers or icons on cards.
 Some Kanban Boards make use of stickers on the cards to indicate certain situations of a task or item like existing impediment, complexity or priority.

-## To Do's

-- Sort cards alphabetically per column
-- Render hierarchy with tree for headers using SVG like in prototype
-- Add configure button for order of columns and default columns (using Tippy.js)
-- Catch error if no column or card is defined by user
-- Ellipsis or line break as an option to configure

 ## How to get started (with development server)